markjprice/cs12dotnet8/docs/errata/errata.md

 I wrote, "You might know that calling an exception could throw one or more types of exception, ..."

 It should be, "You might know that calling a function could throw one or more types of exception, ..."

+# Page 241 - Inheriting from System.Object

+> Thanks to [Emre Duman](https://github.com/Emopusta) for raising [this issue on June 21, 2024](https://github.com/markjprice/cs12dotnet8/issues/57).

+I wrote, "note that the class is in a .NET Standard 2.0 class library assembly and has a method named `ToString`, as shown in Figure 5.1:" but the screenshot cannot show the `ToString` method because it is too far down the class code file.

+In the next edition, I will remove the text, "and has a method named `ToString`".
+After the figure, I will add a paragraph, "If you scroll down the class code file, note that the `Object` class has a method named `ToString`."

 # Page 261 - Passing optional parameters